Why Use a Licensed Agency in Sarawak?

 Artikel ini juga tersedia dalam Bahasa Melayu: Versi Bahasa Melayu / This article is also available in Malay.

 In Malaysia, employment agencies that recruit foreign workers must hold a valid licence issued by the relevant authorities.
-For agencies operating in Sarawak, this means being licensed by Jabatan Tenaga Kerja Sarawak (JTKSWK).
+For agencies operating in Sarawak, this means being licensed by Jabatan Tenaga Kerja Sarawak (JTKSWK) — the licence Citra Excel holds and works under as a recruitment agency in Sarawak.

 What Makes an Agency "Licensed"?

 Under the Private Employment Agencies Act 1981 (amended 2017), a licensed employment agency has been approved by the government to carry out recruitment and placement activities.
-In Sarawak, licences are issued by JTKSWK.
-This means:
+In Sarawak, licences are issued by JTKSWK — which is also why a peninsular licence does not let anyone file here.
+We set out what a licensed work permit agent in Sarawak can and cannot legally do on your behalf.
+Being licensed means:

 - The agency is registered and recognised by the relevant authorities